experiments-lain/mini-interpreter/docs/repo_structure.md

 ├── docs
 │   ├── problem_description.md            -> Description of the task
 │   ├── structure.md                      -> This file
-│   └── blog_01.md                        -> The blog post with interpreter's architecture description
+│   └── report_01.md                      -> The blog post with interpreter's architecture description
 └── tests
     ├── generated_tests                   -> Folder with generated tests
     └── generators                        -> Folder with automatic test generators
 ```

-## TODO Tasks

-- [ ] Write technical blog post about implementation details and design decisions
-- [ ] Implement automatic test generation and evaluation scripts
-- [ ] Implement debug mode/debugger
-- [ ] Migrate code to C++ for improved performance

-## Acknowledgement

-The problem itself is taken from UBS Coding Challenge.